section-engineering-education/engineering-education/articles/how-to-build-a-background-generator-with-javaScript/index.md

   background-image: linear-gradient (to the bottom right, red, yellow);
 }`

-The outline beneath portrays a direct slope that begins at the upper left (and goes to the base right).
+The outline beneath portrays a direct slope at the upper left (and goes to the base right).
 It begins red and progressively becomes yellow:

 ![diagonal](/engineering-education/how-to-build-a-background-generator-with-javaScript/linear-example-3.png)

 **Using Angles**

-You can determine a point rather than the predefined bearings in the event that you need more authority over the slope's course (to base, to top, to right, to left, to base right, and so on).
+You can determine a point rather than the predefined bearings if you need more authority over the slope's course (to base, to top, to the right, to the left, to base right, and so on).
 "To the top" is equal to a value of 0deg.
 A value of 90 degrees equals "to the right."
 180 degrees is the same as "to the floor."

 Example